SerhatTeker/dotfiles/README.md

 My personal dotfiles.

-> [!NOTE]
-> Always WIP.
+Always WIP.

->
-> If you want to give these dotfiles a try, you should first fork
-> this repository, review the code, and remove things you don’t want or need.
+If you want to give these dotfiles a try, you should first fork this repository, review the code, and remove things you don’t want or need.
-> Don’t use my settings unless you know what that entails.
+Don’t use my settings *AS IS* unless you know what that entails.

 ## Screenshots